The normal (or Gaussian) distribution is one of the most widely used distributions in numerical modelling. It is defined by:

 One of the more popular algorithms is the Box-Muller algorithm:

-where Y and Z are two uniform random numbers between 0 and 1 and X is the desired normally distributed random number.
+where and are two uniform random numbers between 0 and 1 and is the desired normally distributed random number.

 Numbers from the normal distribution can be easily generated using the boost random number library, which is uses the Box-Mulller algorithm described above: